eshathakur/cse15l-lab-reports/LabReport3.md

 stringsearch-data/technical/biomed
 stringsearch-data/technical/911report
 ```
-<br>I show how to use `-type f` below (I shortened the output by a lot, because this command prints out everysingle file in the techincal directory which is too much to even show on an entire terminal):
+<br>I show how to use `-type f` below (I shortened the output by a lot, because this command prints out every single file in the techincal directory which is too much to even show on an entire terminal):
 ```
 find stringsearch-data -type f